 According to Swami Satyananda Saraswati who studied and practiced Chakra yoga all his life, ‘a Yogi who has had a kundalini awakening of manipura chakra, will rise above the mire of the earth and begin to see things as they really are’.
 All personal prejudices and complexes fall away and all the noble views, perfect ideas, beauty and greater possibilities of human consciousness are seen and experienced due to the newly found freedom attained at this level of awakening.

-A kundalini awakening penetrates or illuminates the chakra with a cosmic burst of force (a pure and large ammount of energy) and its highest potential is activated and the karmic blocks which have been hidden can be seen, experienced, more understood and released.
-The impurities in them are being burnt up and it can actually feel quite traumatic at the time but eventually it stabilizes and we feel a definate sense of personal growth and achivement.
-We literally feel like we have been through as marathon.
-Our life turns upside down, we dont eat or need much sleep, we are filled with creative energy and moments of bliss are broken with moments of chaos and it can last for several weeks.
+A kundalini awakening penetrates or illuminates the chakra with a cosmic burst of force (a pure and large ammount of energy) and its highest potential is activated and the karmic blocks which have been hidden can now be seen, experienced, more understood and released.
+We are given access to the light and shaddow at the same time.
+The impurities embedded int the chakra (habits, learned behaviours, states of mind) are being burnt up and it can actually feel quite traumatic at the time.
+Eeventually though the experienc stabilizes and we feel a definate sense of personal growth and achivement.
+We literally feel like we have been through a marathon.
+Our life was turned upside down to accomodate the changes, we didnt need much sleep and moments of bliss and creative inspiration were broken with moments of chaos and this can last for several weeks.

 It is said in the book Kundalini Tantra written by Swami Satyananda Saraswati that a kundalini awakening in manipura chakra enables a yogi to control on the inner level of consciousness.
 They have the ability to perceive deep into peoples hearts and are able to help them because they have good control over energy, mind over matter.
 Natural laws and most people respond to this innate goodness and the world seems to bring their plans to fruition, because their will resonates with a high vibration that brings order and greater wisdom to all things and every situation and often through the most unusual and unconventional ways.